mindsung/json-fx/README.md

 **json-fx** may be useful any time a declarative expression syntax is more desirable or practical than writing code for manipulating or extracting elements from JavaScript objects.
-But it is especially useful when a dynamic, run-time solution is required for transforming or querying into complex JSON objects, when it’s not possible or practical to hard-code the logic into your application.
+But it is especially useful when a dynamic, runtime solution is required for transforming or querying into complex JSON objects, when it’s not possible or practical to hard-code the logic into your application.
 For example:

 - Templates could be constructed and maintained by an intuitive user interface that would allow application users to select data elements they want to be included in reports
-- Application developers, or non-programmers who have learned the json-fx expression syntax, could create, save, and maintain a set of data extraction or transform templates, without requiring code to be changed and deployed
+- Application developers, or non-programmers who have learned the json-fx expression syntax, could create, save, and maintain a set of data extraction or transform templates, without requiring application code to be changed and deployed